 If you need to contact the doctor, please ring during office hours.
 You may need to leave a message for the doctor to contact you later if the doctor is busy.
 In an emergency you will always be put through to the doctor.
 So that we comply with legal and ethical requirements all requests for referrals and repeat prescriptions must be done in a consultation with your doctor.
 Only at the discretion of your doctor can a repeat prescription be issued without a consultation.
 Due to medico-legal reasons we are unable to give out results over the phone.
 We are currently not engaged in any form of electronic communications.

-Home visits are available if you are too sick to attend the surgery.
+Home visits are available, during regular hours, for regular patients of the practice, if you are too sick to attend the surgery.
 Requests for home visits are best made before 11 am and should be within a 5 km radius.
 Please remember that home visits are time consuming and the doctors can see at least 2-3 patients in the time taken to visit one at home.
 However, emergencies will be given priority at all times.

-Visits can also be made to patients in Nursing homes, Retirement villages and hospitals.
+Visits can also be made to existing patients in Nursing homes, Retirement villages and hospitals.

-After-hours emergency services will be provided by the doctors in the practice.
+After-hours emergency services will be provided by the doctors for regular patients of the practice.
 They are contactable on the practice mobile phone as per the answering machine message.
 Emergency services can also be contacted by dialling 000 and asking for emergency ambulance.
 Other after hours options in the area are the after-hours GP clinic at the Hawkesbury Hospital or the hospitals listed on this website.

 For research and teaching purposes de-identified information may be used.
 Please inform the practice staff if you wish to opt out of these research projects.